javascript-tutorial/en.javascript.info/1-js/08-error-handling/2-custom-errors/article.md

 Please note:

 1. In the line `(1)` we call the parent constructor to set the message.
-Javascript requires us to call `super` in the child constructor.
+JavaScript requires us to call `super` in the child constructor.
 2. The parent constructor sets the `name` property to `"Error"`, so here we reset it to the right value.

 Let's try to use it in `readUser(json)`: